 After staying there for a month, I fell in love with the town.
 From the weather to the food, Antalya was everything a beach city could ask for.
 It’s definitely the works of all that sunshine, but those who live by the sea are always super friendly.

-Antalya is the capital city of Antalya province, a beautiful sphere encompassing party town Kemer, bungalow-filled Olympos, historical Side and beautiful Alayna.
+Antalya is the capital city of Antalya province, a beautiful sphere encompassing party town Kemer, bungalow-filled Olympos, historical Side, and beautiful Alayna.

 A tourist hot spot, Antalya has a beautiful beach and a busy bazaar running through Keleici (Old Town) leading to a beaming harbor.
-As a historical site, Old Town has infrastructures dating back to the Roman, Byzantine, Seljuk, and Ottoman Empires.
+As a historic site, Old Town has infrastructures dating back to the Roman, Byzantine, Seljuk, and Ottoman Empires.
 For those looking for a great night out, Keleici has some small, but great bars and clubs.

 The marina is surrounded by restaurants and cafes, with Gluets (old wooden boats) looking to draw people in for a rocky ride.
-As a large group, we were able to bargain a boat ride for 5 lira.
+As a large group, we were able to bargain for a boat ride for 5 lire.
 It lasted an hour into the dark sea, with Turkish music and dancing throughout the whole trip.

 Later, a few of us spent some time near a seating area by the beach.
-There were numerous vendors walking around offering ice-creams and plates of fresh mussels stuffed with rice – a must have.
-There is also a free elevator around the harbor that will definitely save some leg work, and do not miss the view from the observation deck when you leave the lift!
+There were numerous vendors walking around offering ice-creams and plates of fresh mussels stuffed with rice – a must-have.
+There is also a free elevator around the harbor that will definitely save some legwork, and do not miss the view from the observation deck when you leave the lift!

-This is where most locals go for vacation as the sea is visibly clearer than ones in Antalya.
+This is where most locals go on vacation as the sea is visibly clearer than ones in Antalya.
 It is famous for its tree houses and bungalows, as well as its Greek ruins.
 The small town consists of numerous guesthouses that lead toward the beach/ruins.